MZGSZM/HotOffThePRSS/README.md

 The scheduler log should show "Scheduler started." and "Scheduler running check..." messages.

 ## 8. Usage
-Once the services are running, navigate to http://<your_server_ip>:5000 in your web browser.
+Once both services are running, you can manage the bot entirely through its web interface.

+1. First-Time Setup & Login

+    Create Admin Account: Navigate to http://<your_server_ip>:5000 in your web browser.
+On your first visit, you will be prompted to create a secure admin account with a username and password.

+    Login: After creating the account, you will be taken to the login page.
+Use your new credentials to log into the control panel.
+On all future visits, you will be required to log in to access the dashboard.

+2. Viewing Your Feeds

-- View Feeds: The main page lists all currently configured RSS feeds.
+The main page provides a complete overview of all your configured RSS feeds.

+  Feed Status: Shows the live HTTP status code from the last time the feed was checked.
+It's color-coded for easy diagnosis:

+  Green (2xx): The feed is healthy and accessible.

+  Yellow (3xx): The feed has been redirected.
+It's working, but you may want to update the URL.

+  Red (4xx/5xx): There is an error.
+The feed might be broken (404 Not Found) or the server might be down.

+  Last Post Status: Displays the result of the last attempt to post an article, along with a relative timestamp (e.g., "about a minute ago").

+  RSS Name: The custom name you've given the feed for easy identification.

+  Webhook Destinations: Shows the custom labels you've assigned to each webhook URL, so you know exactly which servers and channels the feed is posting to.

+3. Adding and Editing Feeds

-- Add New Feed: Click "Add New Feed" to go to the form.
+Add a New Feed:

+  Click the "Add New Feed" button.

+  Fill in the form:

+  RSS Name: A friendly name for the feed (e.g., "Cybersecurity News").

-- RSS Feed URL: The URL of the RSS/Atom feed you want to monitor.
+  RSS Feed URL: The direct URL of the RSS/Atom feed.

+  Discord Webhook Destinations: Click the "+" button to add one or more webhook rows.
+For each row, provide:

-- Discord Webhook URL: The webhook URL you copied from your Discord channel settings.
+  The Webhook URL you copied from your Discord channel.

+  An optional Label to describe the destination (e.g., "Tech Server - #alerts").

-- Refresh Interval: How often (in seconds) the bot should check for new articles.
+  Refresh Interval: How often (in seconds) the bot should check for new articles.

-- Edit Feed: Click the "Edit" link next to any feed to modify its settings.
+  Edit a Feed: Click the "Edit" link next to any feed to modify its settings, including adding or removing webhook destinations.

-- The scheduler will automatically pick up any new or edited feeds on its next cycle (within 60 seconds).
+4. Backup and Restore

+   Navigate to the "Backup / Restore" page.

+   Download Backup: Click the button to save a complete config.json file of all your current feeds.

+   Restore from Backup: Upload a previously saved config.json file to instantly restore your configuration.
+This will overwrite your existing feeds.

 # Configuration Files
 The bot automatically creates and manages the configuration files in the directory it is created.
 No manual input required.